Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 To prepare for an HMRC audit, businesses should:

 1. Organise all project documentation: Ensure that all records, including project logs, development timelines, staff timesheets, and cost breakdowns, are well-organised and easily accessible.
-These documents should clearly demonstrate how the projects meet R&D criteria and support the figures claimed.

 2. Maintain transparency: Be prepared to explain the technical uncertainties the project aimed to resolve and how the claimed expenses directly relate to R&D activities.
 Transparency in communicating with HMRC is key to avoiding any suspicion or delays in processing the claim.